 After the excesses** of the recent long weekend here in Toronto, I felt the need for something more ascetic.
 I was craving something light, clean and (yes) green: a salad!
-And with the SOS Challenge for September featuring what is likely a staple in everyone’s home, I knew that my salad had to contain apple.
+And I knew that my salad had to contain apple.

 I got this recipe from a cookbook I’ve had for years–a decade, almost–and from which I have never cooked